TejasweeGaur/File_Upload_App/README.md

 - Click the "Get Files" button to retrieve a list of uploaded files with their names and URLs.
 - To download a file, click on the file name in the list.

+## Feature to Come

+- Login Authorization
+- Different Client Views for Uploading and Downloading Files
+- Session Tracking using JWT Tokens
+- Assigning Roles so that users with appropriate access can Upload files only after proper verification and review.

 ## Author

-This project is maintained by Tejaswee Gaur 🇮🇳.
+This project is maintained by Tejaswee Gaur 😎.

 Feel free to contribute or report issues if you encounter any problems with the application.